nette/php-generator/readme.md

 $property->setValue('new value');
 ```

-The `implement()` method automatically implements all methods from the given interface in your class:
+The `implement()` method automatically implements all methods and properties from the given interface or abstract class:

 ```php
 $manipulator->implement(SomeInterface::class);